hakancenkalinoglu/AmazonScraper/README.md

 # amazon-product-images-downloader
-Given a product name, the python program downloads all the images.
+Given a product name and class name, the python program downloads all the images.
 This includes pagenation also.
 ## Description

 Often times, we need to download all the images of products.
 These images can be useful to gather data for